euan-forrester/photo-recommender/README.md

 - Have the prod load balancer only listen on https
 - Encrypt SQS messages in prod
 - Use templating lib for outputting HTML from API server
+- Centralize logging and make it searchable.
+Maybe like this: https://aws.amazon.com/solutions/centralized-logging/
+- Make puller-flickr only get incremental updates since the last time it ran, rather than pulling all data every time
+- Make puller-flickr look for deletions of favorites
+- Add tracking for what percentage complete we are complete getting data for a user
+- Investigate transaction usage in the batch database writer: does committing after every batch help improve concurrency? is there a better transaction isolation level to use to help concurrency?